frizkey/regain/txt/README.txt

 Version 2.0.3 on 2012/March/02 STABLE
 -------------------------------------
 BUGFIX
- * Add Office 2007 mime-types to search result request handler
+ * Add Office new xml/zip mime-types to search result request handler

 Version 2.0.2 on 2012/March/02 STABLE
 -------------------------------------